-Course Description: Innovation in the Built Environment Sector

-This course provides an advanced treatment of innovation issues for the built environment, which involves a complex set of activities that people employ to plan, design, construct, and manipulate space, buildings, landscapes, cities, and human settlements of various kinds.
+Course Description: Innovation in the Built Environment Sector buildings, landscapes, cities, and human settlements of various kinds.
 It integrates the policy lens with the management dimension by considering innovation as understood from the point of view of performers of innovation in the built environment, as distinct from the natural environment.